Reviews You Can Rely On

 Our testers spend hours testing each jacket side by side to objectively evaluate each design based on water resistance, breathability, comfort and mobility, weight, and overall construction quality.

-Zach Lovell, Ian Nicholson and Ben Applebaum-Bauch are our men's rain jacket testing leads, and have impressive rain jacket testing resumes.
-Zach is an IFMGA Mountain Guide with over 15 years of experience guiding climbs and ski tours across the globe.
-Ian is also an international (IFMGA) Mountain Guide with over 2,000 days of experience guiding in the Andes, the European Alps, and the Pacific Northwest.
+Our men's rain jacket testing leads have impressive resumes and the expertise and experience to test and evaluate men's rain jackets in the most demanding conditions.
+Zach Lovell is an IFMGA Mountain Guide with over 15 years of experience guiding climbs and ski tours across the globe.
+Ian Nicholson is also an international (IFMGA) Mountain Guide with over 2,000 days of experience guiding in the Andes, the European Alps, and the Pacific Northwest.
 He has worn a rain jacket for over 800 days in the last 20 years and has helped over 1,000 clients choose gear for outdoor adventures.
-Ben is a guide and avid thru-hiker with a decade of experience in windy northern New England.
+Ben Applebaum-Bauch is a guide and avid thru-hiker with a decade of experience in windy northern New England.
 He has tested rain jackets in various conditions, from torrential downpours to blizzards.
-Ian and Ben have the expertise and experience to test and evaluate men's rain jackets in the most demanding conditions.
-They are committed to finding the best rain jackets for our readers, so you can be sure you are getting a high-quality product that will keep you dry and comfortable in any weather.
+Together, our test team is committed to finding the best rain jackets for our readers, so you can be sure you are getting a high-quality product that will keep you dry and comfortable in any weather.

 How to Pick the Best Rain Jacket for You